jmtayloruk/jmtayloruk.github.io/joining.md

   I always welcome email enquiries from people whose research interests overlap with my own.
   Previous lab members have gone on to a permanent academic post, to postdoctoral research, and to industry.
-  Our group hosts a well-equipped, EPSRC-funded interdisciplinary microscopy laboratory, which has given us substantial in-house capabilities for collaborative research at the life sciences interface.
+  Our group hosts a well-equipped, EPSRC-funded interdisciplinary microscopy laboratory, which has given us substantial in-house capabilities for collaborative research at the life sciences interface, and I have a wide network of collaborators who motivate and benefit from our technology development research for *in vivo* imaging.

 feature_image: "/assets/img/Zebrafish_group-dimmed.jpeg"